UniCourt/Website-Workshop1/README.md

 # Docker 101 Workshop - Day 1

-One Day workshop on understanding Docker
+One Day workshop on understanding Docker and Contaniers.
+Learn to run a container, inspect a container and understand the isolation of processes, create a Dockerfile, build an image from a Dockerfile and understand volume mount, data persistance with bind mounts, creating multiple containers from single image, run multiple containers using docker compose and more.

 ## Prerequisites
  - Machine/VM with linux